-It is clear that all of this creates a conflict of interest and in almost all instances HR departments are forced to opt to support the company/management side, rather than to the support the employees side.
-In other words they have become a willing management tool.
+It is clear that all of this creates a conflict of interest and in almost all instances HR departments are forced to opt to support the company/management side, rather than to support the employee’s side.
+In other words, they have become a willing management tool.
 Not a nice thing to say, but believe me, it comes from experience.

 What value do they deliver?

-How does an organisation learn?
-It learns by the feedback of its employees.
+How does an organization learn?
+It learns from the feedback of its employees.
 So if HR isn’t trusted it will fail to learn what it is doing wrong, not get the best out of staff and suffer damage to longer-term productivity.
 HR must attend to the psychological needs of its people.

 Executives say the traditional HR department—which claims control over everything from hiring and firing to maintaining workplace diversity—restrains innovation and slows down businesses with inefficient policies and processes.
 Whenever did an HR guy measure a link between the company’s employee engagement and customer satisfaction?
 Is an assessment of the recruiting process present in your company in order to e.g. lower the cost of recruitment?
 Why, when I requested HR for candidates for a regular job, they still always say that they have to advertise?
 Do they not develop their own database?